Vyral/base-template/_posts/2019-10-07-winter-is-coming-is-your-home-ready.md

   - Real Estate
 excerpt: >-
-  Today Barry Malesh from A Buyer’s Choice Home Inspections joins me to provide you with some tips on how to prepare your home for the winter.
+  Today Barry Malesh from A Buyer’s Choice Home Inspections joins me to provide you with some tips on how to prepare your home for winter.
 enclosure: >-
   https://s3.amazonaws.com/vyralmarketing/Eric+Mortimer/Videos/Eric+Mortimer+%2526+Associates+-+Winter+Is+Coming-+Is+Your+Home+Ready%253F.mp4
 pullquote: Change out smoke and carbon monoxide detector batteries regularly.